 Yes, that's right, now they started to make money trying to claim compensation on behalf of customers that they had themselves (in a previous company) mis-sold onto Wonga.
 You couldn't make it up.

 Over the last year or two.
 These claim's management companies were proactively contacting previous customers and advising them that they could claim from Wonga and others.
-Wonga couldn't defend themselves because every time they tried the claim's company would take them to the Financial Ombudsman's Service and they would be hit with a £650 (approx) fine just for being complained about.
+Wonga couldn't defend themselves because every time they tried, the claim's company would take them to the Financial Ombudsman's Service, and they would be hit with a £650 (approx) fine just for being complained about.
 Regardless of the outcome of the complaint.
 These claim's companies were ruthless with Wonga.

 We still hold the belief that Wonga didn't actually do much wrong according to the rules at the time.
 What they couldn't handle is the number of complaints that were now mysteriously coming in.
-It was the growth in this area of direct marketing victims by claims companies over the last year is what killed Wonga.
-We are not sure Wonga even knows the reason for the rise in these complaints but they may now after reading this.
+It was the growth in this area of direct marketing victims by claims companies over the last year is that killed Wonga.
+We are not sure Wonga even knows the reason for the rise in these complaints, but they may now after reading this.

-It is important to say that non of these individuals started claim management companies in their own names.
+It is important to say that none of these individuals started claim management companies in their own names.
 The Ministry of Justice wouldn't have allowed them to operate.
 But let's just say the ones banned were very close to the management team of the claim's companies.
-We also want to add that we have no links (directly or indirectly), to any claims management companies and were not involved in any mis-selling of any kind.
+We also want to add that we have no links (directly or indirectly) to any claims management companies and were not involved in any mis-selling of any kind.

 How Credible Are We?

 But back to this, here is an email where we are discussing the issue with a highly respected financial journalist back in January of this year.
 A full 8 months before Wonga went.
-Also please take note regarding our warning on the possibility of another big brand going under.
-We named one and it's gone, will the other go too?
+Also, please take note regarding our warning on the possibility of another big brand going under.
+We named one, and it's gone.
+Will the other go too?